CICCIOSGAMINO/arduino_TRE/DLink_DWA-121/README.md

 Uo the interface wlan0

-    ifconfig wlan0 up       // up the interface more low level than ifup ifup wlan0              // up the interface
+    ifconfig wlan0 up       // up the interface more low level than ifup ifconfig wlan0 down     // down the interface more low levelt than ifdown

+On the Debian environment is better use these commands than the ifup / ifdown command !

 ### Config with wpa_supplicant